wp-plugins/football-pool/readme.txt

 * Highcharts API was removed from the plugin.
 See FAQ or the <a href="http://wordpressfootballpool.wordpress.com/">plugin's website</a> for details.

 == Changelog ==

+= 2.0.1 =
+* Bug fixed: teams that are not in a group caused a notice in import.
+* Hint added on the matches admin screen.

 = 2.0.0 =
 * Added or changed admin screens for teams, groups, match types and matches so they can be easily manipulated.
 This way the plugin is not limited to the European championship, but can also be used for other competitions, e.g. the English Premier League.